Stream-AD/ExGAN/README.md

 ## Citation

-If you use this code for your research, please consider citing our arXiv preprint
+If you use this code for your research, please consider citing our AAAI paper.

 ```bibtex
 @inproceedings{bhatia2021exgan,